-The Society of Cable Telecommunications Engineers (SCTE) / International Society of Broadband Experts (ISBE) Standards and Operational Practices (hereafter called "documents") are intended to serve the public interest by providing specifications, test methods and procedures that promote uniformity of product, interchangeability, best practices and ultimately the long-term reliability of broadband communications facilities.
-These documents shall not in any way preclude any member or non-member of SCTE•ISBE from manufacturing or selling products not conforming to such documents, nor shall the existence of such standards preclude their voluntary use by those other than SCTE•ISBE members.
+The Society of Cable Telecommunications Engineers (SCTE) Standards and Operational Practices (hereafter called "documents") are intended to serve the public interest by providing specifications, test methods and procedures that promote uniformity of product, interoperability, interchangeability, best practices, and the long term reliability of broadband communications facilities.
+These documents shall not in any way preclude any member or non-member of SCTE from manufacturing or selling products not conforming to such documents, nor shall the existence of such standards preclude their voluntary use by those other than SCTE members.

-SCTE•ISBE assumes no obligations or liability whatsoever to any party who may adopt the documents.
-Such adopting party assumes all risks associated with adoption of these documents, and accepts full responsibility for any damage and/or claims arising from the adoption of such documents.
+SCTE assumes no obligations or liability whatsoever to any party who may adopt the documents.
+Such adopting party assumes all risks associated with adoption of these documents and accepts full responsibility for any damage and/or claims arising from the adoption of such documents.

-Attention is called to the possibility that implementation of this document may require the use of subject matter covered by patent rights.
-By publication of this document, no position is taken with respect to the existence or validity of any patent rights in connection therewith.
-SCTE•ISBE shall not be responsible for identifying patents for which a license may be required or for conducting inquiries into the legal validity or scope of those patents that are brought to its attention.
+NOTE: The user's attention is called to the possibility that compliance with this document may require the use of an invention covered by patent rights.
+By publication of this document, no position is taken with respect to the validity of any such claim(s) or of any patent rights in connection therewith.
+If a patent holder has filed a statement of willingness to grant a license under these rights on reasonable and nondiscriminatory terms and conditions to applicants desiring to obtain such a license, then details may be obtained from the standards developer.
+SCTE shall not be responsible for identifying patents for which a license may be required or for conducting inquiries into the legal validity or scope of those patents that are brought to its attention.

 Patent holders who believe that they hold patents which are essential to the implementation of this document have been requested to provide information about those patents and any related licensing terms and conditions.
-Any such declarations made before or after publication of this document are available on the SCTE•ISBE web site at http://www.scte.org.
+Any such declarations made before or after publication of this document are available on the SCTE web site at https://scte.org.

-All Rights Reserved

-© Society of Cable Telecommunications Engineers, Inc. 2019 140 Philips Road Exton, PA 19341
+All Rights Reserved © 2021 Society of Cable Telecommunications Engineers, Inc. a subsidiary of CableLabs 140 Philips Road Exton, PA 19341

-Note: DOCSIS[®] and PacketCable[TM] are registered trademarks of Cable Television Laboratories, Inc., and used in this document with permission.
+Note: DOCSIS® is a registered trademark of Cable Television Laboratories, Inc., and is used in this document with permission.